 Number of award(s): Not Known

-Duration of award(s): Three and four-year opportunities are available.
-All four-year funding activate in the fall of your freshman year.
+Duration of award(s): Three and four-year scholarships are available.
+All four-year scholarships activate in the fall of your freshman year.
 All three-year scholarships activate in the fall of your sophomore year.
 The only three-year type of scholarship offered is Type 2.
 All three-year scholarship designees must complete AFROTC training during their freshman year in order to retain eligibility to activate their scholarships at the start of their sophomore year.

 What does it cover?
 Air Force scholarships can help you prepare for your future while you get the most out of your college experience.

 Stipends: Each semester, scholarship recipients receive stipends to cover tuition and fees, books and other expenses and extra spending money.